5t0n3/pg-13/README.md

-After ensuring all of these are installed and set up properly and [configuring the bot](#configuration), you should be able to run this bot using the command from wherever you cloned this repository to:
+After ensuring all of these are installed and set up properly and [configuring the bot](#configuration), you should be able to run this bot using the following command from wherever you cloned this repository to:

 ```
 $ poetry run pg-13